tkrajina/geoelevations/README.md

     elevation = srtm.get_elevation(45.276, 13.72)
     puts "Visnjan is #{elevation} meters above sea level"

-Here are a few example images (see image.rb) created with this API:
+Here are a few example images (see images.rb) created with this API:

 Istra and Trieste: